WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/sendObjectToNext.md

 **objectId** *string*

-The object ID on the Enterprise Server.
+The object ID on the Enterprise or Studio Server.

 **Return value**